jelsonjay/jelsonjay/README.md

 ## I'm a Front-end Developer

-- I’m currently working on my personal portfolio
+- I’m currently working on my personal porjects
 - I’m currently learning almost everything
 - I’m looking to collaborate on an open sourse projects
 - Ask me about Front-end